finbourne/lusid-sdk-java-preview/sdk/docs/PersonsApi.md

     String idTypeScope = "idTypeScope_example"; // String | Scope of the person identifier type.
     String idTypeCode = "idTypeCode_example"; // String | Code of the person identifier type.
     String code = "code_example"; // String | Code of the person under specified identifier type's scope and code.
 This together with stated identifier type uniquely              identifies the person.
-    SetPersonPropertiesRequest setPersonPropertiesRequest = {"properties":{"person/ContactDetails/Phone":[{"key":"Person/ContactDetails/Phone","value":{"labelValue":"01156786789"},"effectiveFrom":"2019-07-01T00:00:00.0000000+00:00"}]}}; // SetPersonPropertiesRequest | Request containing properties to set for the person.
+    SetPersonPropertiesRequest setPersonPropertiesRequest = new SetPersonPropertiesRequest(); // SetPersonPropertiesRequest | Request containing properties to set for the person.
 Properties not specified in request will not be changed. try {
       Person result = apiInstance.setPersonProperties(idTypeScope, idTypeCode, code, setPersonPropertiesRequest);
       System.out.println(result);